ivokabel/ivokabel.github.io/_posts/2017-12-28-a-journey-to-the-world-of-layered-surface-materials-chapter-1.md

 a=e^{-\alpha\left(d\cdot\left(\frac{1}{\cos\theta{i^{\prime}}}+\frac{1}{\cos\theta{o^{\prime}}}\right)\right)}
 $$

-where d is the thickness of the layer, and
+where $d$ is the thickness of the layer, and

 $$
 t=\left(1-G\right)+T_{21}\cdot G